CarCareTruth Score

 The 1500 is heavier (1500 GSM vs. 1100 GSM on the Liquid8r) and covers the same total area at 900 square inches, though the 30x30-inch square format handles differently than the Liquid8r's 25x36-inch rectangle on long hood-to-trunk passes.
 Both use 70/30 polyester/polyamide twist-loop construction with machine-sewn edges.
 The 1500 is the pick when maximum fiber mass per pass is the goal, particularly for very large vehicles.

-No marring or swirl pattern has been documented in the 611-review Amazon corpus at 4.6 stars.
+No marring or swirl pattern has been documented by owners.
 The 1500 GSM twist-loop pile is plush and designed for low-friction paint contact.
 No independent forum confirmation on dark or freshly corrected paint was found at time of publication.
 For the most demanding paint-safety use cases, the Eagle Edgeless 500/600 series is the community-confirmed benchmark in The Rag Company lineup.

 The red dye bleeds in early washes and can tint other microfibers if washed together before the excess clears.
 This is a common characteristic of deeply dyed red microfiber and is not a safety or performance issue.
 Wash The 1500 separately for the first few cycles until the color run stops, then it can be laundered with other microfibers without issue.
 The pile integrity and absorbency are unaffected by the dye.